 Ok, so we know that engineers are problem solvers, but can they really solve the world’s many environmental problems?
 Well, yes they can actually!
 Even if they can’t solve them all at once, environmental engineers are trying their hardest to curb the detrimental effects that human activity has on the environment.

-Environmental engineers are the technical wizards who are researching, developing, designing and producing solutions to environmental issues; from air pollution and water contamination, to fuel consumption and recycling.
+Environmental engineers are the technical wizards who are researching, developing, designing and producing solutions to environmental issues, from air pollution and water contamination, to fuel consumption and recycling.

 Why is it important?
 What does it involve?

-Where would be without environmental engineers?
+Where would we be without environmental engineers?
 Well, in a much more polluted environment, that’s for sure!
 The world would still be relying entirely on fossil fuels for energy, we wouldn’t even know what a wind farm looks like, hydroelectric dams would be non-existent and hybrid cars would purely be a figment of our imagination.

 Environmental engineering is a broad term and it actually incorporates many different engineering disciplines in its quest to make the world a more environmentally-friendly place, including mechanical engineering, civil engineering, chemical engineering, automotive engineering and even aeronautical engineering.